christiandunkel/raytracer/documentation/documentation.md

 *Multiple animations can be defined.*

-The animation **is only enabled**, when the frames per second are defined.
-The frames per second can be defined when executing the *raytracer.exe* executable file [using the terminal](#how-to-use).
+The animation **is only enabled**, when the number of frames to be rendered are defined.
+The frames can be defined when executing the file *raytracer.exe* [using the terminal](#how-to-use).

 ```
 define animation <shape> <transformation> <axes> <speed> <start-frame> <end-frame>